camgunz/totaltrash/content/d2k/building.md

 ### Source Code

-D2K's source code is located [here](https://github.com/camgunz/d2k); you can clone it with Git like so:
+D2K's source code is located [on GitHub](https://github.com/camgunz/d2k) and can be cloned (downloaded) with Git like so:

     git clone https://github.com/camgunz/d2k

-Afterwards, there is a `build.sh` script which will build D2K; the resulting executable is built in the `cbuild` folder.

 ### Dependencies